JohnReedLOL/scala-trace-debug/README.md

 Provides human-friendly prints, traces, assertions, container printing, source code printing, and log output.

+Now with Java support.

 ____________________________________________________________________________________________________________________

 ### Is this the right tool for me?

 1. Am I using an IDE?

-2. Do I find myself searching the file system (Ctr-F) for the location of log/print statements?
+2. Do I find myself searching the file system (Ctr-F) for the location of log/print statements or setting breakpoints where values are printed?
 &nbsp;

 If you answered yes to both of these questions, this tool is for you.